bcookesley/CI_pp2_tic-tac-toe/README.md

 - As a user, I want to play a game of Tic Tac Toe against the computer
 - As a user, I want to see some game play information
 - As a user, I want to to be able to replay the game without having to refresh the page
-- As a user, I want to quickly play a game
+- As a user, I want to contact someone about the game

 ### Site Owner Stories